JosephLai241/URS/.github/STYLE_GUIDE.md

 ### Init methods

 `init` methods follow the same style above.
-Instance variables defined in the `init` method will be grouped by relevance and sorted in alphabetical order.
+Again, instance variables defined in the `init` method will be grouped by relevance and sorted in alphabetical order.

 This is a modified version of the huge `init` method in `Redditor.py`: